How to buy stocks and shares in the UK

 Many platforms will help you access research on any shares you are interested in buying, but you should also keep an eye on any charges or fees you may need to pay to these platforms to make your share purchases.

-Having chosen a platform that suits you, and done your research into which shares you are interested in buying, you are then free to choose which company to buy shares from and how many you would like to buy.
+Having chosen a platform that suits you and done your research into which shares you are interested in buying, you are then free to choose which company to buy shares from and how many you would like to purchase.

-From the moment you buy your shares, you will be able to monitor their performance.
+From the moment you purchase your shares, you will be able to monitor their performance.

-While your shares may perform better or worse at different times, it’s a good idea to keep hold of any shares you own for around five years.
+While your shares may perform better or worse at different times, it’s a good idea to keep hold of any shares you own for around five to 10 years.

 This can help share prices overcome shorter-term difficulties and recoup any losses they may have incurred.